nicholaspretorius/testmaps/README.md

 ### What was missing from the Nanodegrees?

 The Fullstack Nanodegree contained a section on running applications through Docker, the example was somewhat straightforward and, importantly, did not include a database or frontend.
 To my mind, the trickiest part of working with Docker is getting multiple technologies working together cohesively.
-Hence, I worked to implement this approach in this project.
+Hence, I worked to implement such an approach in this project.

 The React Developer Nanodegree, while fairly broad in scope - covering React, Redux and React Native - the React Developer ND did not include anything in regards to testing.
 As such, I wanted to learn how to write tests for React.
-Additionally, and quite strangely, the React Developer Nanodegree did not really cover how to manage authentication and authorisation.
-That in itself left many questions unanswered in my mind which I feel I have begun to delve into through this project.
+Additionally, the React Developer Nanodegree did not cover how to manage authentication and authorisation.

 ### Goal